 - Improve links with other green spaces in the area

 A good example of the improvements we are seeking can be found on Chinbrook Meadows, adjacent to Grove Park Station.
-Here the Quaggy Waterways Action Group (QWAG) and other organizations have transformed a stretch of the River Quaggy that was previously in a concrete channel like ours.
+Here the Quaggy Waterways Action Group (QWAG) and other organisations have transformed a stretch of the River Quaggy that was previously in a concrete channel like ours (see below).
 Go along and see what we could achieve.